Data enrichment using the Data Observatory

 CALL carto.DATAOBS_SUBSCRIPTIONS('carto-data.ac_lqe3zwgu','');

-3. Choose variables for the enrichment
+## 3. Choose variables for the enrichment <a href="#id-3-choose-variables-for-the-enrichment" id="id-3-choose-variables-for-the-enrichment"></a>

-We can list all the variables (data columns) available in our Data Observatory subscriptions by running the following query, which makes use of the DATAOBS_SUBSCRIPTION_VARIABLES procedure.
-Please remember to replace the BigQuery project and dataset with those you used in the previous command.
+We can list all the variables (data columns) available in our Data Observatory subscriptions by running the following query, which makes use of the [`DATAOBS_SUBSCRIPTION_VARIABLES`](https://academy.carto.com/advanced-spatial-analytics/spatial-analytics-for-bigquery/step-by-step-tutorials/broken-reference) procedure. **Please remember to replace the BigQuery project and dataset with those you used in the previous command.**

 CALL `carto-un`.carto.DATAOBS_SUBSCRIPTION_VARIABLES('carto-data.ac_lqe3zwgu','');